ForgeRock/forgeops/helm/README.md

 ## Setup

 1) If you have not already done so, install [helm](https://github.com/kubernetes/helm) and other dependencies.
-The script `bin/setup.sh` will install these on a Mac using homebrew.
-You may have to ajdust this script for your environment.

 2) Build your Docker images, or set up access to a registry where those images can be pulled.
 The default docker repository and tag names are set in each helm chart in values.yaml.
 You can override these in your custom.yaml file.

-The default assumes the docker images are in the docker cache (i.e. you have done a docker build direct to the Minikube docker machine).
-See the README in the docker/ folder for more information.
+*TIP* If you are using minikube, you can docker build images directly to your docker cache, and set the chart policy to `image.pullPolicy: IfNotPresent`

 # Configuration